mattbeicke/swen-project/docs/DesignDoc.md

 Key OO Design Principles:<br>
 Controller: The User, Cupboard, and Manager objects all have their own Controllers.<br>
 Pure Fabrication: Each Object has its own DAO file for each instance of said object.<br>
 Single Responsibility: The User, Cupboard, and Manager objects have their own Controllers.
-Along with that, the Needs, User, Cupboard, and Manager objects only interact with themselves, andwill not attempt to alter any other object.<br>
+Along with that, the Needs, User, Cupboard, and Manager objects only interact with themselves, and will not attempt to alter any other object.<br>
 Information Expert: Each class has its own DAO file and cannot access the other DAO files.<br>

 > _**[Sprint 3 & 4]** OO Design Principles should span across **all tiers.**_